 To apply to one of our non-residential Vacation Extra centres please email an up-to-date CV and cover letter to the relevant address below.

-To apply for one of our rewarding and fun roles in our residential centres at Bath, Cheltenham, Farringtons or South Bank in the UK, and New York or Malibu in the USA, please follow the below steps.
+To apply for one of our rewarding and fun roles in our residential centres at Bath, Cheltenham, Farringtons or South Bank in the UK, and New York, Malibu or Occidental College in the USA, please follow the below steps.

 How to apply

 Read the job descriptions and decide if there is a position you would like to apply for.

 Choose a location: Check out our locations and find out more about each centre’s location, facilities and sample programmes to give you an idea of the different activities and excursions YOU could be leading this summer!

 Go to the 'Apply now!' section and complete an online application form.
 Please make sure to complete the correct application form for the UK or USA.
 We will acknowledge receipt of your application form and will contact you within 14 days if you have been selected for an interview.
 If you do not hear from us within this time period, please assume that your application was unsuccessful at this time.